Maedeh-Ghazanfari/Practical-Machine-Learning/notes/Imbalanced Data in Classification.md

 **1. Resampling the Dataset**

 * Oversampling (increase minority class): Duplicate existing samples or generate synthetic ones (e.g., SMOTE).
+# SMOTE:

+Unlike simple oversampling (duplicating existing points), SMOTE creates new, realistic data points by interpolating between existing minority class samples.

+# How does it work?

+1. For each minority class sample, find its k nearest neighbors (usually k=5).

+2. Randomly pick one neighbor.

+3. Generate a synthetic sample somewhere on the line segment joining the original sample and the neighbor.

+4. Repeat until the minority class is upsampled to the desired size.

 * Undersampling (reduce majority class): Randomly remove samples from the majority class.